ansys/pymechanical/doc/source/getting_started/running_mechanical.rst

 Debug from the command line
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-You may need to run the launch command from the command line in order to debug why Mechanical is not launching.
+You may need to run the ``launch`` command from the command line to debug why Mechanical is not launching.
 running the launch command from the command line.

 Open a terminal and run the following command: